covidgraph/data_MaSyMos/README.md

 Part of the Covidgraph pipeline: https://github.com/covidgraph/motherlode

 MaSyMoS is short for "Management System for Models and Simulations".
-It contains simulation models in SBML and CellML format, simulation descriptions in SED-ML format and bio-ontologies.
+It contains computational models in SBML and CellML format, simulation descriptions in SED-ML format and bio-ontologies.
+For a more detailed description see https://pubmed.ncbi.nlm.nih.gov/25754863/

 ## Related Blog Post
 https://healthecco.org/healthecco/masymos/